 Now that we’ve covered deck boards, we’ll move on to the other component of your deck system: railings.
 Koopman offers a variety of products and materials to meet your needs.

-The Endurance Railing by RDI has been a popular product with Koopman customers for many years.
+The Endurance Railing by RDI has been a favorite product with Koopman customers for many years.
 It is a low-maintenance, aluminum reinforced vinyl system coupled with a variety of accessory brackets that allow installation to any surface at any angle.
-The unique, patented locking pin design provides secure, invisible attachments of the aluminum reinforcements from the deck railing to the building structure.
+The unique patented locking pin design provides secure, invisible attachments of the aluminum reinforcements from the deck railing to the building structure.
 Koopman stocks this product in white with square balusters, but it can be special ordered in Sahara or Earth with either colonial, aluminum or glass balusters.

 A newer product from RDI is the Transform Railing.
 It has the look and feel of a wood railing but does not actually contain wood.
 Unlike wood, Resalite won’t absorb water so it resists rot, weathering, discoloration, and sagging.
 Brackets are completely concealed within the rail structure, providing a clean finish look.
 One bracket is used for all applications level, stair, and angled installations.
 Transform’s exterior surface is 100% acrylic which is so durable that Transform CRUSHES composite railing with a limited lifetime warranty.
 In fact, bulletproof shields are made of acrylic!

-As a compliment to the Trex decking products that Koopman stocks, there are 3 varieties of Trex Railing that you can order to complete your project.
-Trex Railing’s modular components let you mix and match myriad colors, finishes and materials nearly any way you wish.
+As a complement to the Trex decking products that Koopman stocks, there are 3 varieties of Trex Railing that you can order to complete your project.
+Trex Railing’s modular components let you mix and match a myriad of colors, finishes and materials nearly any way you wish.
 The Select line is available in white and the Transcend is available in seven colors.
 The Reveal line is made out of aluminum, which allows it be used in applications beyond decks, such as a hardscape like a stone patio, if you want to go with the design then contact a paver patio service.
 This can make any home look amazing, just make sure to get the proper hardscape installation.

 The KOOPMAN LUMBER DECK SELECTION